Inspiration

-4 Cannabis Tourism Destinations With Limit Restrictions
+4 Cannabis Tourism Destinations With Limited Restrictions

-From the amount of herbs you can possess to it being illegal to carry and use cannabis if you are not a citizen or resident.
+From the amount of weed you can possess to it being completely illegal if you are not a citizen or resident.

 There are many rules that travellers need to be aware of.

-In this article, I've broken down four cannabis tourism destinations that have very relaxed laws, so you don't have to worry about finding yourself in a sticky situation.
+That's why I've made it easy for anybody planning a weedcation and put together these four cannabis tourism destinations that have very relaxed laws, so you don't have to worry about finding yourself in a sticky situation.

 1. Canada

-Rules & Regulations
+Rules

 Legal Status

-Legal for both medical and recreational use.
+• Legal for both medical and recreational use.

 How Much You Can Possess

-You can possess up to 30 grams of cannabis.
+• You can possess up to 30 grams of cannabis.

 Legal Age